ShaunCurtis/Blazr.BaseData/readme.md

 ## Data Class

-Base database classes should represent the data retrieved from and submitted to the database.
-Data classes are used throughout the application so are *core domain* objects.
+Base database classes represent the data retrieved from and submitted to the database.
+They are used throughout the application anmd belong in the *Core Domain*.

 The application uses the original `WeatherForecast` class with the following changes:

 1. Changed to a `Record`.
-2. Added Id field.
+2. Added `Id` field.
-3. Remove the `TemperatureF` property.
+3. `TemperatureF` property removed.
 It's only for display purposes, so we can add it as a class extension.

 ```csharp
 namespace Blazr.App.Core;